wenext-limited/pr-agent/docs/docs/installation/qodo_merge.md

 ### Enterprise Account

-For users who require an Enterprise account, please [contact](https://www.qodo.ai/contact/#pricing) us to initiate a trial period, and to discuss pricing and licensing options.
+For organizations who require an Enterprise account, please [contact](https://www.qodo.ai/contact/#pricing) us to initiate a trial period, and to discuss pricing and licensing options.

 ## Install Qodo Merge for GitHub